MSGID/GENADMIN/CMC WASHINGTON DC MRA MM//

 6.j.
 Must have 60 months obligated service upon lateral move approval to the PMOS 0211.

 7. Marines approved for lateral move into the 0211 MOS may rate a substantial selective retention bonus (SRB).
-For example, FY20 first-term Sergeants who reenlisted on a 72 month contract received 90,000 dollars in bonus pay.
+For example, FY21 first-term Sergeants who reenlisted on a 72-month contract received 87,500 dollars in total bonus pay.
 Upon successful completion of MOS training and subsequent award of MOS 0211, bonus payment will be paid based upon the SRB amount authorized at the time of reenlistment.
-Additionally, a corporal will receive a non-competitive promotion to sergeant in conjunction with a lateral move into CI/HUMINT once minimum TIG/TIS requirements are met.

 8. Interested Marines should contact their Career Planner or Prior Service Recruiter to ensure they meet the prerequisites and to initiate the lateral move process.
-Qualified Marines should consult https:(forward slash)(forward slash)www.milsuite.mil/book/groups/usmc-cihumint-specialist-lateral-move-screening and contact the nearest CI/HUMINT element to complete the 0211 interview process.
+Qualified Marines should consult https:(slash)(slash)www.milsuite.mil/book/groups/usmc-cihumint-specialist-lateral-move-screening and contact the nearest CI/HUMINT element to complete the 0211 interview process.
 Points of contact for CI/HUMINT Elements are:

 8.a.
 Headquarters Marine Corps – COMM: 703-614-2082, DSN: 224-2082, email: firstname.lastname@example.org.